denekm/reading-notes/class4.md

-# The Definitive Guide: how to make your first wireframe
+# How to Make your First Wireframe

 ## Wireframe